 Isa Noyola, Program Coordinator, was born in Houston, Texas and comes from culturally rich family roots from Comitán, Chiapas and San Luis Potosí, Mexico.
 The passion for building community through cultural organizing and activism grew from witnessing the way their family connects – religious beliefs to acts of faith and courage in the communities they continue to serve.
 Today Isa is passionate about popular education models of sharing racial justice history, multi-generational knowledge, and amplifying art and culture to transform and develop leadership in the queer youth and transLatina community.
 Isa can be contacted at 415.703.6150 x21 or email@example.com.

-Jim Scott, Administrative Assistant, is a life long resident of the Bay Area and comes to LYRIC with a passion for youth empowerment and systems change.
+Jim Scott, Operations and Facilities Coordinator, is a life long resident of the Bay Area and comes to LYRIC with a passion for youth empowerment and systems change.
 Jim received his bachelor’s degree in Psychology from UC Santa Cruz where he focused on the psychosocial impacts of war, poverty and exploitation on the children’s development.
 Later, Jim received his Masters in Social Work from UC Berkeley.
 His studies focused on management and planning, policy design and research focusing on exploited minors in the Bay Area.
 Jim has a love of the arts, social justice and enjoying the amazing outdoors of Northern California.
 Jim can be contacted at 415.703.6150 x14 or firstname.lastname@example.org.

 Jodi L. Schwartz had the honor of becoming LYRIC’s Executive Director in 2005.
 She has over 30 years of experience in nonprofit work and an ardent commitment to social justice.
-During Ms. Schwartz’s tenure at LYRIC, she developed San Francisco’s first LGBTQQ youth-specific case management program and facilitated the formation of the Community Partnership for LGBTQQ Youth – an eight-agency continuum of services for LGBTQQ transition age youth (ages 16-24).
-Additionally, she led the launch of capacity-building initiatives to promote LGBTQQ youth inclusion in San Francisco’s behavioral health and workforce development systems, in San Francisco’s public schools, and in youth organizations citywide.
-Ms. Schwartz is an invited participant in the prestigious Gap Inc. Leadership Initiative and Bank of America’s Neighborhood Builder’s Leadership Program.
+During Ms. Schwartz’s tenure at LYRIC, she developed San Francisco’s first LGBTQQ youth-specific case management program and facilitated the formation of the Community Partnership for LGBTQQ Youth – a seven-agency continuum of services for LGBTQQ transition age youth (ages 16-24).
+Additionally, she led the launch of capacity building initiatives to promote LGBTQQ youth inclusion in San Francisco’s behavioral health and workforce development systems, in San Francisco’s public schools, and in youth organizations citywide.
+Ms. Schwartz is an invited participant in the prestigious Gap Inc. Leadership Initiative and Bank of America’s Neighborhood Builder’s Leadership Program and was named a 2013 LGBT Local Hero by KQED/Union Bank.
 Before joining LYRIC, Ms. Schwartz was the Managing Director of Resource Development Associates – a consulting firm working to strengthen public and nonprofit efforts to promote social and economic justice for vulnerable populations, and the Executive Director of the Center on Juvenile and Criminal Justice – a private, nonprofit criminal justice organization she co-founded to reduce society’s reliance on incarceration as a solution to social problems.
 Throughout her career, Ms. Schwartz has worked with youth and their families in their struggle to disengage from the juvenile justice system, has been an advocate for youth to succeed in and out of school, and has supported youth in serving their peers and the broader community through civic activism and youth philanthropy.
 Ms. Schwartz began working for social justice as a teenager, during which time she was fortunate to have mentors of all ages.
 These relationships solidified her belief that for true social justice to exist, every generation’s contributions must be seen as invaluable.
 Stemming from her life experience and personal values, Ms. Schwartz believes that sustained achievement of positive social change must be a collective community effort, where everyone shares in leadership and visionary roles.
 She works to ensure that youth, in particular, are afforded opportunities to give voice to their stories and are supported as community leaders, now and in the future.
 Ms. Schwartz resides in San Francisco with her partner of 21 years.
 Jodi can be contacted at 415.703.6150 x19 or email@example.com.

 Kenny Gong, an alum of LYRIC’s board, is thrilled to come back to the family as the Communications and Development Coordinator.
 Born in San Francisco but raised in the anonymous tree-lined suburbs, politicization crept up slowly as a young queer man of color found community in youth empowerment work, Ethnic Studies, and critical cross-cultural dialogue.
 After a stint at UC Berkeley, working with some of the worst and a lot of the best, Kenny returned to the foggy haze and is now dedicated to bringing the power of the people to fundraising.
 Back at home, you may find him hovering over a pot of yummy goodness, failing to learn Cantonese, daydreaming about being a writer (without much writing), or simply simplifying his life.
 Kenny can be contacted at 415.703.6150 x24 or firstname.lastname@example.org.